Tarela/SELMA/README.md

 7. `NAME_bias.txt` is the bias matrix estimated with SELMA methods.
 This file will only be generated if the users don't use the default (--bias naked) parameter (i.e. set --bias chrM to use mtDNA reads to estimate bias instead)

-## 7. Testing data and example of output files
+## 8. Testing data and example of output files
 We provided the testing data for users to test the flexibility and the power of the SELMA.
 The sc/bulk output could also generated with the cmd line in section 3 using the testing data as input.
 Click the file names to download.
 - testing data: [`Dropbox`](https://www.dropbox.com/s/dcgtsgww7jbrpyl/testdata.bed.gz?dl=0)
+- testing peak file(optional for -p): [`Dropbox`](https://www.dropbox.com/s/a4r3gzux7v72rr9/testpeak.bed?dl=0)
 - output for SELMA **bulk** mode with testing data input: [`Dropbox`](https://www.dropbox.com/sh/x8f29ao73t5ka8a/AADPjRgtgmW0DXJTiPMYWIS-a?dl=0)
 - output for SELMA **sc** mode with testing data input: [`Dropbox`](https://www.dropbox.com/sh/a292670gqfw2uaa/AABijJfJCwIqNm1kW3tak4-da?dl=0)

-## 8. Other options of SELMA pipeline
+## 9. Other options of SELMA pipeline
 You can also specify the following options for more accurate bias estimation and correction:
 -   -\-extend=EXTEND
 [optional]Extension size from the peak summits, default is +/- 200bp from each peak summit.
+The macs3 detected peaks will be extended to 400bp centered on the summit of the peak for followiing analysis (e.g., biasExpected clevages in bulk mode; cell clustering in sc mode).
+For the process with external peak file inputted (-p), peaks will be extended from the peak center.
 -  -\-peakQval=PEAKQVAL
-[optional]Qvalue cutoff in macs3 peak calling, default is 0.01 (-q 0.01)
+[optional]Qvalue cutoff in macs3 peak calling, default is 0.01 (-q 0.01 in macs3).
+This parameter is ignored if (-p) is activaged.
 -  -\-bias=BIAS
-[optional]Methods of intrinsic cleavage bias estimation, choose from naked (default, use SELMA pre-estimated bias model from naked DNA data) or chrM (use cleavages on mtDNA to estimate bias)
+[optional]Methods of intrinsic cleavage bias estimation, choose from naked (default, use SELMA pre-estimated bias model from naked DNA data) or chrM (use cleavages on mtDNA to estimate bias).
 -  -\-scATAC10x
 [sc optional]Turn on this parameter to use 10x scATAC mode, in which the data format is assume to be PE and the reads 5'end will be shift back to represent the cleavage sites
 -  -\-cellnames=CELLNAMES